AviatrixSystems/Docs/HowTos/config_CheckPointVM.rst

 |cp_arch_reference|

-In this document, we provide an example to set up the CheckPoint Firewall instance for you to validate that packets are indeed sent to the CheckPoint Firewall for VPC to VPC and from VPC to internet traffic inspection.
+In this document, we provide an example to set up the Check Point Firewall instance for you to validate that packets are indeed sent to the Check Point Firewall for VPC-to-VPC and from VPC to internet traffic inspection.

-The Aviatrix Firewall Network (FireNet) workflow launches a CheckPoint Firewall instance at `Step 7a <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#a-launch-and-associate-firewall-instance>`_.
+The Aviatrix Firewall Network (FireNet) workflow launches a Check Point Firewall instance at `this step <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#launching-and-associating-firewall-instance>`_.

-After the launch is complete, the console displays the CheckPoint Firewall instance with its public IP address of management/egress interface for you to login to the console.
+After the launch is complete, the console displays the Check Point Firewall instance with its public IP address of management/egress interface for you to log in to the console.

 Here is the Firewall information in this example for your reference.
 Please adjust it depending on your requirements.

 .. note::
-    Firewall Image other then CheckPoint CloudGuard IaaS All-In-One requires a Check Point Security Management to manage firewall polices.
-See CheckPoint Azure Example for more information.
+    Firewall Image other then Check Point CloudGuard IaaS All-In-One requires a Check Point Security Management to manage firewall polices.
+See the `Check Point Azure Example <https://docs.aviatrix.com/HowTos/config_CheckPointAzure.html>`_ for more information.

 ==========================================      ==========